OrenZauda/BullAndPgia/README.md

 ## Bulls and Cows rules

-the game it's for two players , "the guesser and "the chooser" , the chooser write a 4-digit secret number.
+the game it's for two players , "the guesser" and "the chooser" , the chooser write a 4-digit secret number.
 Then, the geusser try to guess chooser's number who gives the number of matches.
 If the matching digits are in their right positions, they are "bulls",